Notes on a 100 Day Project

 5

-"The eye sees only what the mind is prepared to comprehend."
+"The eye sees only what the mind is prepared to comprehend." -novelist Robertson Davies

-For a long time, I had this random question in my head: Why wasn't there ever realistic art until fairly recently?
+For a long time, I had this thought in my head: Why wasn't there ever realistic art until fairly recently?
 Could people not see as well as we do now?
 Art and science and human perception have always been closely interlinked.
 We didn't always have an understanding of perspective and space.
 So of course, we couldn't paint or draw that way.
 In the grand scheme of things, we have only recently shifted our entire perspective of existence, from one completely centred around us to being mere specks suspended in space.

 I wouldn't be surprised if the search for meaning was correlated to the scientific revolution and what it has shown us about our place in the universe.
 The more we learn, the smaller we feel.